Beginner’s Guide to Starting Your Own Jewelry Business

 Step 8: Decide How to Sell Your Jewelry

-Now that you’re armed with a fantastic jewelry line and have your business in place, it’s time to introduce your designs to the world.
+Now that you’re armed with a fantastic jewelry line and business plan, it’s time to introduce your designs to the world.
 You need to determine which platform you will use to start selling your jewelry.

 Select an online platform